 I’ve used pudding mix in several recipes including lemon muffins, but I never thought to try it in scones until recently when I saw a copycat version of the Starbucks scones.
-That recipe calls for vanilla pudding, and since I’d purchased several boxes of lemon pudding mix for some reason (I think I was going to make a lemon version of the Quick Butterscotch Cream Pie), I was able to put it to good use.
+That recipe calls for vanilla pudding, and since I’d purchased several boxes of lemon pudding mix for some reason (I think I was going to make a lemon version of the Quick Butterscotch Cream Pie), I was able to make Lemon Poppyseed Scones.

 Here’s a photo of the dough.
 I started with 1/2 cup of cream and had to add another tablespoon more, but go by appearance as you stir everything together.
 I like to shape scone dough into a rectangle and cut it into triangles rather than make a circle and cut wedges.
 Something about the sharp corners is appealing, but you can shape the dough the other way if you prefer or pat it thinner and cut it with scalloped edge cutters.

 As for the glaze, mine looks kind of hokey because I snipped the corner too much and made too wide of a drizzle, but nobody complained.
-And the icing is nice and lemony.
+Also, the icing is nice and lemony.

 - 2 cups (9 oz) all-purpose flour, measure by weighing or spooning